cremelies/cremelies/readme.md

    ***___🌷 Hi there — I'm Cremelies!___***

 <h5 align="center">
 》I really like Idols and RPGMAKER games & tend to love vtubers(hi holotown).
 While I may look sensitive and a bit "fragile" I assure you I can handle way more than anyone would ever be able to tell.
-I also am really like Nanashi Mumei and Ceres Fauna; those are my favourites vtubers and will forever be my on-top.
+I'm also really like Nanashi Mumei and Ceres Fauna; those are my favourites vtubers and will forever be my on-top.
 I may act like Mumei or Fauna at times, so please bear with me. ^w^

 <h5 align="center">